MimiOnuoha/Pulse/README.md

 Shown at [Data & Society Reception](https://www.eventbrite.com/e/data-society-reception-registration-24784612443), May 17 2016.

 ## Notes and Thanks
 [This](http://bildr.org/2011/08/heartrate-arduino/) tutorial was super instrumental.

+Still need to amend the server.js file.

 Special thanks to [Myk Bilokonsky](https://twitter.com/mykola) for Javascript help.